chamaloriz/gulp-html-imports/README.md

 # gulp-html-imports

+- A gulp plugin.
-> A gulp plugin which can import html files into html files
+- Import html files into html files.

 ## Usage
 ```bash
  $ npm install gulp-html-imports --save-dev
 ```

+## Gulp

 Then add it to the `gulpfile.js`: